Sex and the City (of Rome). 3

 Should beauty in all its forms be a main part of our life?

-A full answer is more complex than it seems at first, but I definitely think it is right.
+A full answer is more coomplicated than it seems, but I definitely think it is right.

 Yes, I conclusively think it is right, my sweet readers.
 Oh I really don’t have many doubts about that.